jcartledge/bee/README.md

 It probably lacks several important features of whatever you're using now, but it works OK for us.

-That said, bee is very immature and will probably leave grubby handprints and texta drawings all over your clean white walls.
+That said, bee is very immature, does not do what it claims to, and may shatter.

 ## INSTALL:

  - From github

     $ git clone git@github.com:jcartledge/bee.git
-    $ cd bee
-    $ ./bee

-(and follow the instructions to put bee on your path and setup bash completion.)

- - Actually there is no other way yet.
+    $ ln -s /path/to/bee/src/bee /usr/local/bin/bee # probably needs sudo

 ## USAGE: